reexjungle/xcal/README.md

 #### Source Code Cloned directly in GitHub desktop application
-1. Local Github desktop application starts up when [link][4] is clicked.
+1. Local Github desktop application starts up when the clone [link][4] is clicked.
 2. Chose location where code should be cloned.
 3. Open the *solution* folder and search for the \*.sln file.
 4. Double-click the file and Visual Studio starts up and loads the entire project tree.